About Australian Bulldog

+The Bulldog from ‘down under’ is quite similar to his English cousins, but with a few key differences.
 The Australian Bulldog bears a striking resemblance to the Bulldog, but it has clearly been influenced by other breeds like the Bullmastiff and the Boxer.
 These dogs may look like your average bulldog, but they were selectively bred to adapt them to the Australian environment.
-Australian bulldogs were bred with the intention of creating a more “functional” bulldog, one that had the size and strength necessary do the job they were meant to do.
+Australian bulldogs were bred with the intention of creating a more “functional” bulldog, one that had the size and strength necessary to do the job they were meant to do.
+These are more active animals than the typical bulldog, but still aren’t exactly the most athletic doggos out there.

 The Australian Bulldog bears a striking resemblance to the Bulldog, but it has clearly been influenced by other breeds like the Bullmastiff and the Boxer.